Research and expertise

 - Data Analytics for Building Energy Research

-My research on overheating risk assessment of English homes has informed the works of the UK Government’s Committee on Climate Change, Building Research Establishment, Westminster City Council and Zero Carbon Hub among others and has been awarded research impact prize by the Homes and Communities Agency.
+My research on overheating risk assessment of English homes has informed the works of the UK Government’s Committee on Climate Change, Building Research Establishment, Westminster City Council and Zero Carbon Hub among others and has been awarded a research impact prize by the Homes and Communities Agency.

 Current research activity